It’s hard not to fall in love with Stockholm

 If like me, you are visiting Sweden’s capital as part of a cruise and have only 24 hours or less to seek out the best bits, you will need to make some tough choices.
-To help you make the most of your day in Stockholm, here are some essential practical tips, including how to get from the cruise terminal, and my pick of what to see and do.
+To help you make the most of your day in Stockholm, here is an itinerary and a few essential practical tips.
+These include how to get from the cruise terminal and my pick of what to see in Stockholm

 Stockholmers call their city “beauty on water” and it’s not hard to see why.
 Situated on approximately 20 islands, waterways crisscrossed by 57 bridges and abundant greenery, Stockholm is a stunning city.